5h33p/student_habits/README.md

 - *motivation_level*: a motivation score of the student ranging from 0 to 10
 - *study_hours_per_day*: number of hours studied by the student
 - *exam_anxiety_score*: an anxiety score ranging from 0 to 10
-- *screen_time*: number of hours spend by the student on a screen
+- *screen_time*: number of hours spent by the student on a screen
 - *study_environment_Dorm*: whether the student's study environment is his dormitory
-- *access_to_tutoring_Yes*: whether the student has access extraclass classes
+- *access_to_tutoring_Yes*: whether the student has access extracurricular classes
 - *stress_level*: a stress level score of the student ranging from 0 to 10
 - *dropout_risk_Yes*: whether the student has dropout risk
 - *sleep_hours*: daily hours of sleep of the student